Build a Self-Hosted Knowledge Base with Plain Text and LLMs

 What I Actually Use

-• /data/knowledge-index.json as the single search target.
-One file, machine-readable, easy to diff between weekly runs to see what changed.
+/data/knowledge-index.jsonas the single search target.
+One file, machine-readable, easy to diff between rebuilds to see what changed.- The Knowledge MCP as the primary integration, with

 Self-Hosted Knowledge Base